Nissanka Wijeyeratne

 diplomat and English language poet.
-He was also the Diyawadana Nilame (chief lay custodian) of the Sri Dalada Maligawa, Kandy from 1975 to 1985.
-At the time of death he was serving as the chairman of The Law and Society Trust in Sri Lanka.
+He was also the 17th Diyawadana Nilame (chief lay custodian) of the Sri Dalada Maligawa, Kandy from 1975 to 1985.
+At the time of death, he was serving as the chairman of The Law and Society Trust in Sri Lanka.

 Early life

-Nissanka Wijeyeratne was born 14 June 1924 to a leading family from Sabaragamuwa in Sri Lanka.
+Nissanka Wijeyeratne was born on 14 June 1924 to a leading family from Sabaragamuwa in Sri Lanka.

 He was the second son of Sir Edwin and Lady Leela Wijeyeratne, of Buddenipola Walauwa, Kegalle.
 Sir Edwin Wijeyeratne was a former Cabinet Minister of Home Affairs and Rural Development.
-His elder brother, Tissa Wijeyeratne a barrister by profession, had served as Sri Lankan ambassador to France and Switzerland, Additional Secretary to Ministry of Foreign Affairs and Defence, and as the senior adviser on foreign affairs to Prime Minister Sirimavo Bandaranaike.
-Nissanka Wijeyeratne also had one younger brother, Dr Cuda Wijeyeratne who is a consultant psychiatrist.
+His elder brother, Tissa Wijeyeratne, a barrister by profession, had served as Sri Lankan ambassador to France and Switzerland, Additional Secretary to the Ministry of Foreign Affairs and Defence, and as the senior adviser on foreign affairs to Prime Minister Sirimavo Bandaranaike.
+Nissanka Wijeyeratne also had one younger brother, Dr Cuda Wijeyeratne, who is a consultant psychiatrist.

 Education

 Wijeyeratne completed his primary and secondary education at the Royal College, Colombo.
-He then pursued further studies at the University of Ceylon where he earned a BA Honours in History.
-He also had a scholarly interest in Sri Lankan Sociology, as well as in Religious Philosophy.
+He then pursued further studies at the University of Ceylon where he earned a BA Honours in history.
+He also had a scholarly interest in Sri Lankan sociology, as well as in religious philosophy.

 Civil Service

-Nissanka Wijeyeratne after leaving university, served for a brief period for the Ceylon Artillery Volunteers as a (reservist) Second Lieutenant and successfully sat the Ceylon Civil Service (CCS) Examination Those were the days when only six were recruited in a year to civil service as compared with the fifty to hundred now recruited annually to the Ceylon Administrative Service, which replaced the former Ceylon Civil Service.
+Nissanka Wijeyeratne, after leaving university, served for a brief period for the Ceylon Artillery Volunteers as a (reservist) Second Lieutenant and successfully sat the Ceylon Civil Service (CCS) Examination.
+Those were the days when only six were recruited in a year to the civil service as compared with the fifty to hundred now recruited annually to the Ceylon Administrative Service, which replaced the former Ceylon Civil Service.
 As a member of that Ceylon Civil service, he held several positions including permanent secretary to the Ministries of Information, Broadcasting, Transport and Cultural Affairs, Government Agent in Anuradhapura, Mannar and Jaffna and Assistant Government Agent in Galle.
 He was also the Chairman of the Anuradhapura Preservation Board.
 Wijeyeratne retired from the Sri Lanka Administrative Service in 1973.
 He served as member of the Executive Board of UNESCO from 1987 to 1989.

 National emblem and flag of Sri Lanka

 The present national emblem of Sri Lanka was created in 1972 under the ideas and guidance of Nissanka Wijeyeratne.
 At the time, he was Permanent Secretary to the Ministry of Cultural Affairs and Chairman of the National Emblem and Flag Design Committee.The designer of the emblem was Venerable Mapalagama Wipulasara Maha Thera and Art Work by S.M Seneviratne.
 During the same year (1972), four leaves of the Bo tree were added to the four corners of the Sri Lankan National flag under the direction of Nissanka Wijeyeratne.
-Prior to 1972, the corners of the flag were occupied by symbols depicting spearheads.
-The four Bo Leaves added by Wijeyeratne reflect the core principles of Mettha (loving kindness), Karuna (compassion), Upeksha (equanimity) and Muditha (happiness).
+Before 1972, the corners of the flag were occupied by symbols depicting spearheads.
+The four Bo Leaves added by Wijeyeratne reflect the core principles of Mettha (loving kindness), Karuna (compassion), Upeksha (equanimity), and Muditha (happiness).